peteryouu/animeREC/README.md

 # animeREC

 The above project was done using sklearn's NearestNeighbor and PySpark.
+To expedite the EDA process, I used the AutoViz library to plot the predictors.

 The shortcomings of using a K-nearest neighbor approach is that it recommended only popular shows, which is to be expected, as kNN measures the distance (euclidean/cosine) of nearby instances.
 It then picks the most popular class amongst its neighbors.
 The problem therein lies with itself, as new shows and less popular shows would not be represented.
 From a more technical standpoint there's two major shortcomings with using the kNN approach: